 What Is articles for Atlantic.Net should conform to the standards indicated in the sections below:

 Sections (including Introduction, Target Audience, and the Tutorial itself)

 Format (Markdown or simple HTML)

 Please also review our style guide for additional guidance.

 Each What-Is article should begin with the Target Audience section, indicated with H5 headers.
-Target Audience should specify what level of experience and/or what knowledge you assume the reader should possess to understand the topic you will be writing about.
-Any topics which assume that a reader is familiar with material covered in another Atlantic.Net article can be linked here.
-The minimum experience level for the Target Audience of a What-Is article should be entry-level IT professional.
+Target Audience should specify what level of experience or knowledge you assume the reader should possess to understand the topic you will be writing about.
+The minimum experience level for the Target Audience of a What-Is article should be entry-level IT professionals.
+Any topics that assume a reader is familiar with the material covered in another Atlantic.Net article can be linked here.

 This article assumes you are familiar with the basic concepts behind the Public Key Infrastructure (PKI).
 For a refesher, check out this primer on the basics of public key cryptography.

 After the Target Audience should be the Introduction section, which briefly describes the scope of the article.
 The word “Introduction” should be contained within H3 headers.

 The bulk of the article follows the Introduction.